divanvisagie/NARF/README.md

 	npm install narf

+If you want command line functionality then the following is suggested:

+	sudo npm install -g narf

 ### Setup

 To create a narf server all you need is to create an object with your GET and POST functions, if you wish to return an object to the client simply use a return statement to return a valid javascript object , if you do not return an object a default object will be returned as specified in lib/config.json under "default_return".
 After you create your functions, simply import the narf library and run narf.startHTTPServer( APIFunctions ).